"All of the experiences that I have had as a member of this congregation have helped me become the person that I am today.

-After the youth-group sessions on Sunday mornings, I attend confirmation class where I learn about what it means to be a member of the Episcopal Church.
-Although it had the potential to be boring, confirmation class is one of the highlights of the week.
-All four members of our confirmation class have become a close knit family of inside jokes and pop-culture references.
+After the youth group sessions on Sunday mornings, I attend confirmation class where I learn about what it means to be a member of the Episcopal Church.
+Although it could have been boring, confirmation class is actually one of the highlights of the week.
+All four members of our confirmation class have become a close-knit family full of inside jokes and pop culture references.”

 Youth on Mission Trip